 You might consider the covered dog bed as a smaller version of a dog house since it has a roof.
 It can also be a den- or cave-like contraption that has walls on all sides plus a top cover.
 One of these walls can have a door or an entrance.
 Some are designed like tepees while others look like igloos.
 However, it is designed, a covered dog bed provides a den for your furry pal.

 Many dog lovers believe that the ancestors of their pets lived in dens or caves, often together with their pack members.
 It is for this reason that a covered dog bed is ideal.
 It can provide a safe refuge for your scaredy dog or even a dog that has serious anxiety issues.
 Covered dog beds are also good choices for keeping your dog warm and well-protected from the cold drafts of air.
+For more options, check out our detailed review of couch covers for dogs.

 Travel Dog Beds